-Absolute Iotal r er for mance

-Shareholder Return Restricted Stock

-Milestones Performance Units Modifier
+Milestones Absolute Total Shareholder Return Performance Performance Restricted Stock Units Modifier

-Maximum 3 50% 150%
+Maximum $\geq 50\%$ 150%

 Target 20% 100%

 Threshold -20% 50%

 Fiscal 2018 Performance Shares

 The fiscal 2018 performance shares will continue to include EPS Growth and Relative TSR, each weighted 50%, with a modifier based on absolute ROIC improvement.
 Modifier payouts can range from 0% to 50% of target, but no modifier will be applied if the Company does not reach at least threshold performance on the EPS Growth and Relative TSR metrics.
 Performance shares will continue to be capped at 200% of target.